Determining Instructional Models During the COVID-19 Pandemic

 In response to school leaders' need for additional guidance as to the risk of COVID-19 transmission in their communities, the Departments of Health and Education are providing recommendations to Pre-K to 12 schools for use when making decisions related to the instructional models used during the second semester of the 2020-21 school year.

-The Centers for Disease Control and Prevention (CDC) K-12 Schools COVID-19 Mitigation Toolkit includes additional resources and information to help schools maintain in-person learning environments or prepare to return to in-person instruction.
-Mitigation strategies such as physical distancing and masking remain essential to operating safe learning environments regardless of instructional model.
+Centers for Disease Control and Prevention (CDC) K-12 School Operational Strategy includes additional resources and information to help schools maintain safe in-person learning environments or prepare to return to in-person instruction.
+Mitigation strategies such as physical distancing and masking, and handwashing remain essential to operating safe learning environments regardless of instructional model.

 A safe return to in-person instruction will look different across every school, district, and county depending on a variety of factors, one of which is the spread of COVID-19.
 School entity decisions on instructional models should be guided by school-specific factors such as mitigation strategies implemented, classroom size, school resources, proportion of staff and students with special needs and underlying health conditions, and the ability to accommodate remote learning with equal access for all students.

 The recommendations contained in this guidance rely on two standard public health metrics recommended by the CDC: incidence rate and the percent positivity of diagnostic testing.
 These metrics are available for every county in Pennsylvania on the COVID-19 Early Warning Monitoring System Dashboard.

 Recommendations for Pre-K to 12 Schools in Determining Instructional Models for Second Semester